 So I had spent about three fun days doing this with him, and during those days I really enjoyed it while my heart was full of love and awe for this strange tiny creature who adores numbers this much.
-My attitude must have been right on because I felt great, and every morning, Joaquin could not wait to get us in the room to play.
-But on the fourth day, I felt like I needed a change of pace… I had started preparing a game many days earlier, and that night decided to finish it and introduce it next day.
+My attitude must have been just right because I felt great, and every morning Joaquin could not wait to get us in the room to play.
+But on the fourth day I felt like I needed a change of pace… I had started preparing a game many days earlier, and that night decided to finish it and introduce it next day.

-The goal of the game is to encourage the use of more than one word.
-So beginning with your child’s motivation in mind, you prepare several options of a single thing, and present them to him.
-Numbers being his biggest passion, I crafted five options for each number using different shapes, sizes, colors, and patterns.
-Joaquin knows the colors, shapes, and “big” and “small”, and I thought it would be fun to introduce some new concepts.
-Most likely, he’d ask for a number, so my job was to encourage him to qualify his request with one more word.
+The goal of the game —originally introduced by ATCA in the Son-Rise blog— is to help a child move from speaking in single words to sentences by motivating the use of 2-3 words.
+So beginning with your child’s motivation in mind, you prepare several options of a single thing and present them to him.
+Numbers being Joaquin’s biggest passion, I crafted five options for each number using different shapes, sizes, colors, and patterns.
+Joaquin knows the colors, shapes, and the words “big” and “small”, and I thought it would be fun to introduce some new concepts.
+Most likely, he’d ask for a number, so my job was to encourage him to clarify his request with one more word.

 Time to play!